parsontodd/leadership-README/README.md

   * I strive for open, honest relationships with everyone.
   * Transparency
   * Feedback, good and bad.
+* I need a trusted, technical partner.
+  * Due to a lack of personal technical depth, I depend on technical engineers to contribute to our direction, challenge assertions, and help me understand what I'm missing.
+This could be a team of engineers and/or a "partner in crime" trusted advisor.

  ### What I expect from you
  * You are responsible for: